NguyenTrungKien11052003/Tetris/README.md

-This is small code of game Tetris using Javascript i stolen in somewhere :)))
+This is a small piece of Tetris game code written in JavaScript that I borrowed from somewhere and modified it a little :)))"